cwasser/DemoWebshop/README.md

 Well the main priority of this project is showing the functionality of my bachelor thesis, which is in detail a jQuery plugin which provides simple SPA functionality, so that its easy to SPAlify your application.

-This project shows the usage of the jquery.spa.js plugin with providing an RESTful API and delivering all templates in a single template, so all resources are loaded during the first request to this application.
+This project shows the usage of the jquery.spa.js plugin with providing an RESTful API and creating an web UI for the book entities with the usage of the jQuery SPA Plugin..

 # Whats inside?